PsyTeachR/mcs-conv/docs/13-visualisation.md

             )
 ```

 Once you've done this you can then create the plot.
-By now you should have a good understand of what each of the layers are doing.
+By now you should have a good understanding of what each of the layers are doing.
 Change them to make the plot look how you want.

 ```r